amrllkmn/personal-site/content/posts/hello-world-server/index.md

 > TL;DR: I got a simple Rust web server up and running.

 ## First steps
-I bit the bullet and chose Actix Web to build the web server.
+I bit the bullet and chose [Actix Web](https://actix.rs/docs/getting-started/) to build the web server.
 It was pretty straight forward.
-I first installed the Actix Web crate and then I followed the [Getting Started](https://actix.rs/docs/getting-started/) guide on the Actix Web website.
-I then followed the guide to get a simple web server up and running.
+I first created a new Rust project with `cargo new url-shortener-v2`.
+Then, I added the Actix Web crate in my `Cargo.toml` and followed the [Getting Started](https://actix.rs/docs/getting-started/) guide on the Actix Web website.

-At the of the guide, you should have this:
+At the end of the guide, you should have this:

 ![Rust Server](rust_server.png)